MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFR595b65129d3f604-Administrative-Provisions-Other-Rules/section-1.1504-4.md

 (D) A change occurs in the exercise price of an option or in the number of shares that may be issued or transferred pursuant to the option as determined by a bona fide, reasonable, adjustment formula that has the effect of preventing dilution of the interests of the holders of the options.

-(iii) *Transactions increasing likelihood of exercise.* If a change or alteration referred to in this paragraph (c)(4)(iii) is made for a principal purpose of increasing the likelihood that an option will be exercised, a measurement date also includes any date on which -
+(iii) *Transactions increasing likelihood of exercise.* If a change or alteration referred to in this paragraph (c)(4)(iii) is made for a principal purpose of increasing the likelihood that an option will be exercised, a measurement date also includes any date on which—

 (A) The capital structure of the issuing corporation is changed; or